 Every half inch square of skin contains 500,000 cells, 32 inches of blood vessels, 100 sweat glands, 21 inches of nerves, 15 oil glands and 230 sensory receptors.
-Your skin is very effective in absorbing whatever you put on it, including toxins!
+Your skin very effectively absorbs whatever you put on it, including toxins!

 According to www.ewg.org (the environmental working group and creator of the skin deep cosmetics database) the average adult woman in the U.S. uses 12 personal skin care products each day.
 These products contain 168 unique chemical ingredients, some of which are directly linked to cancer and other health concerns.
 A few common toxic skin-care toxins to avoid are:

-Many sources are available for safer and less toxic skin care products.
+Many sources provide safer and less toxic skin care products.
 See www.safecosmetics.org or www.whitelotusliving.com.
-Products made by compounding pharmacies are effective so you can be both safe and beautiful, but always read your labels.
+Compounding pharmacies often make products that allow you to be both safe and beautiful, but always read your labels.